 - a.
 Application checking: We obtain and scrutinise comprehensive information from applicants taking up and satisfactorily resolving any discrepancies or anomalies that are identified. - b.
 Reference taking: It is the school's strong preference to take up two references prior to final interview.
 In cases where references cannot be taken up before final interview, they will be taken post interview and if there are any areas of concern, a further interview will be arranged.
 See section below regarding References. - c.
 Proof of Age: Prior to being interviewed, we require applicants to provide proof of age in accordance with the Guidance and KCSIE.
 Proof of date of birth is necessary so that the School may verify the applicant's identity and check for any unexplained discrepancies in their employment and education history.
 The School does not discriminate on the grounds of age. - d.
-Online Screening: Prior to being interviewed, an online search will be carried out on candidates to identify any incidents or issues that have happened, and are publicly available online, which the school may want to explore with the applicant at interview. - e.
-All shortlisted candidates will be asked to complete a self-declaration of their criminal record of information that would make them unsuitable to work with children.
-The form will include, if they have a criminal history, if they are included on the children's barred list, if they are prohibited from teaching, if they are prohibited from taking part in the management of an independent school, information about any criminal offences committed in any country in line with the law as applicable in England and Wales, If they are known to the police and children's local authority social care and if they have been disqualified from providing childcare.
+Online Screening: Prior to being interviewed, an online search will be carried out on candidates to identify any incidents or issues that have happened, and are publicly available online, which the school may want to explore with the applicant at interview.
+Social Media will be scrutinised as part of this process.